DoctorEvidence/dpack/README.md

 ### Property Definitions
 Properties are the central entity that describes how rudimentary values are deserialized into final data structures.
 Every rudimentary value that is parsed should have an associated property to determine its final value.
 A property has a type and a key (and potentially child properties and referenceable values).
 The first value in dpack document or stream uses the the root property which is the default type.
 Again, property definition has a token type code of 3, and the accompanying number defines the  property type that will be created, which will then be used to define how the values will be converted.
 A property defines how a corresponding rudimentary value is converted to its final value.
 The property type definitions with more detail are (by property code) are:

-6 - Default property type:  Number and constant values are preserved (null, true, false, and numbers), strings are preserved, and sequences are converted to structured objects.
+#### 6 - Default property type
+Number and constant values are preserved (null, true, false, and numbers), strings are preserved, and sequences are converted to structured objects.

-7 - Array property type: All values are handled the same as default, except a sequence of values should be interpreted as an array of values.
+#### 7 - Array property type
+All values are handled the same as default, except a sequence of values should be interpreted as an array of values.

-8 - Referencing property type: The property definition holds an array of referenceable values.
+#### 8 - Referencing property type
+The property definition holds an array of referenceable values.
 Values are handled the same as default except that strings and sequences are stored in the next slot in the values array, and numbers are interpreted as a reference to a value by index position (starting at 0).
 For example, a number of 1 is a reference to the second value (string or sequence) that had been for this property should be used as the value.
 A reference can be a forward reference as well.
+When a property is defined or redefined using the referencing property type, the index position is set (or reset) to zero.

-9 - Numeric property type: All values are handled the same as default except that strings should be parsed as a number, following the same rules as JSON.
+#### 9 - Numeric property type
+All values are handled the same as default except that strings should be parsed as a number, following the same rules as JSON.
 For example, a string of "23.41" should be interpreted as the number `23.41`.

 ### Structured Objects
 By default, sequences are converted (except in the case of values converted with the Array property type).
 Sequences are converted to objects by iterating through the sequence.
 Each value in the sequence *should* have a property defined for the value, and the property's key is used to determine what property name in the parent object to apply each value to.
 The property for each value in the sequence may have a string key or numeric key.